JimmyMAndersson/StatKit/README.md

 ## Builtin Statistics

 StatKit extends the Swift standard library to include relevant functionality for statistical analysis in the types you work with every day.
+Using StatKit, you will be able to calculate a variety of useful statistics such as:

+* **Central Tendency**
+*Calculate modes, means, and medians of your data collections.*

+* **Variability**
+*Compute variances and standard deviations.*

+* **Correlation**
+*Find linear tendencies and covariance of measurements.*

 A simple example would be to calculate the modes of an integer array, which can be done easily with the following piece of code: